 Although buying an all-singing mud kitchen veers away from the original concept of recycling and using children’s involvement in the design of the kitchen, it does show that the concept is now truly mainstream.
 Jan and I are extremely proud of what our campaign has achieved and very excited about the international response.

-The Making a Mud Kitchen book has been translated into several different languages including Welsh, Portuguese, Hungarian, German, Spanish, Greek and Italian.
+The Making a Mud Kitchen book has been translated into a dozen different languages including Welsh, Portuguese, Hungarian, German, Spanish, Greek and Italian.
 In Italy it was printed and given away free with an early years magazine.

 We introduce the water droplet guide to our catalogue and website to show at a glance how waterproof an item of clothing is.